Associate in Science in Physics for Transfer (AS-T)

 Division: Science

 Students completing the Associate in Science in Physics for Transfer will be able to seamlessly transfer to the CSU system to pursue a baccalaureate degree in Physics.
-The degree also meets many of the admission requirements for UC physics programs.
+The degree also completes most of the courses for the first two years of UC physics programs.
 Students completing this degree will have an introductory foundation in the field of Physics through the study of mechanics, thermodynamics, electricity, magnetism, optics and modern physics.
 Students will acquire skills and abilities in identifying, formulating and solving physics problems; designing, conducting and analyzing experiments; and critical thinking.

 Program Outcomes